Henriqueperoni/CI-MS3-Books-World/README.md

 ### 3. Structure

-As the website has two main ideas, create reviews and wish lists, and I kept the website as simple as possible and easy to use.
+As the website has two main ideas, create persoal book summaries and lists of books, I kept the website as simple as possible and easy to use.
-Instead of create a lot a functionality and created a few functionality that make a lot o things.
+Instead of create a lot a functionality and decide to create a few functionalities that the user can do a lot o things.

 - A part of the home page, everypage has the same structure to keep consistency and to make the navigation easy to assimilate.

-# ADD MORE
+- The modals in different pages are very similar to each other to keep consistency.

 ### 4. Skeleton

 - [Wireframes]ADD
 - Navigation bar - Menu with links pointing to each page
-  - Home
+  - Home -  A short descrition letting the user knows what the website is about.
-  - Sign Up / Log In
+  - Sign Up / Log In - Very similar design to keep consistency and be user friendly.
-  - Profile (Reviews / Wish List)
-  - Discover
+  - Profile - After users sign up, they are direct to their profile with a flash message welcoming they and advise them to create they first book summary.
+  - Best Books - A very similar design of the profile page.
+Until users create their first list a message will be display encouring then to do it.
+  - View Books / View Lists - To similar pages where the user can see books and lists with more details.
+Also, they can edit and delete it.
+  - Discover - Alows the user see shared list from other users.
+The same design from Best Books page were use to keep familiaritie.

 ### 5. Surface
+The overall UX is
 ### Colors:

 ### Typography :